 What to Expect

-Amsterdam Schiphol Airport (Code: AMS) consists of a single terminal building with three departure halls and seven piers radiating off the halls.
+Amsterdam Schiphol Airport (Code: AMS) operates as a single-terminal complex with three departure halls (1, 2, and 3) and seven piers (B, C, D, E, F, G, H/M), though the layout functions as one integrated facility split into Schengen (Piers B, C, D) and non-Schengen zones (Piers E, F, G, H/M).
 The departure halls are rife with creative airport amenities, including a library, a museum and designated rest zones.
 Travellers also have access to free WiFi and pay-to-use showers.
 For those looking for a little added comfort, there are first-class lounges – some of which include showers.

 Sleeping in Amsterdam Airport